dotnet/android/Documentation/guides/building-apps/build-properties.md

 ## BeforeBuildAndroidAssetPacks

-MSBuild Targets listed in this property will run directly before `_BuildAssetPacks`.
+MSBuild Targets listed in this property will run directly before the `AssetPack` items are built.

 Added in .NET 9